-The project needs were established in 1997 and reassessed in 2010.
+The project needs were established in 1997 and re-assessed in 2010.
 A project need equates to an issue or problem identified for a particular project.
-Five needs have been established for this project:
+Five needs are established for this project:

-- Transportation Demand: The current and future transportation demands on the tunnel and its approaches result in unacceptable Levels of Service (LOS) and traffic congestion. - Existing Geometric Constraints: Some geometric features of the tunnel and its approaches do not meet current highway design standards with respect to lane width, termination of truck climbing lane, horizontal curvature, and sight distance. - Accident Rates: The accident rate for the tunnel and its approaches is higher than the entire Turnpike system and PennDOT statewide rates. - Tunnel Conditions: Both the eastbound and westbound tunnels are in need of major rehabilitation. - · System Linkage and Continuity (continuous travel without exiting): System linkage and continuity on the Turnpike is currently disrupted because certain hazardous materials (hazmats) are not permitted through the Allegheny Tunnel.
-Trucks carrying certain types of hazmat cargo must divert off the Turnpike system and use an alternate route involving local roads.
+- Transportation Demand: The current and future transportation demands on the tunnel and its approaches result in unacceptable Levels of Service (LOS) and traffic congestion. - Existing Geometric Constraints: Some geometric features of the tunnel and its approaches do not meet current highway design standards with respect to lane width, termination of truck climbing lane, horizontal curvature, and sight distance. - Accident Rates: The accident rate for the tunnel and its approaches is higher than statewide average for similar facilities. - Tunnel Conditions: Both the eastbound and westbound tunnels are in need of major rehabilitation. - System Linkage and Continuity (continuous travel without required exiting): System linkage and continuity on the turnpike is currently disrupted due to the fact that certain hazardous materials are not permitted through the Allegheny Tunnel (diversion of hazmat haulers to local roads).